Zeralm/Final/Sent_Vent-final/Setup_Instructions.md

 (If that’s the case, either get a device with more memory (2,25GB is assured to cause problems already) or somehow optimize usage.
 Selenium uses a lot of ram, and driver.findelements[...] calls take a sizable toll.
 Most of them are concentrated in the loop adding links to the set linkos.
 You could also do nothing, and wait for it to eventually fix itself.
-Sometimes that works.)
+Sometimes that works.
+For example, aborting the ssh connection with your instance and let it do its work solves many memory problems.)